 That goes especially for one of the most common “extras” — a one-year home warranty plan to cover parts of the house that could go bad right after purchase, like the air conditioning or the hot water heater.
 Although relatively inexpensive, warranties tend to make buyers feel more secure in their purchase and therefore feel that they’re getting a better deal, Pauly said.

-Know These: 8 Ugly Truths About Buying a Home
+Know These: The Cost of Renting vs. Buying a Tiny Home

 7. Consider a Fixer-Upper